SCK59/sck-testv3/README.md

 3. Docker Build

-  (This exercise uses a multistage docker)

-  To build a Docker Image execute
+  To build a Docker Image execute the following:

   ```
   docker build -t local-build-tag --build-arg COMMIT_SHA=test1234 --build-arg PORT_ARG=8080 .
   ```

     where,
           -t = tag (for easy identification of the image built) --build args = the arguments supplied for the build, that is,
           COMMIT_SHA which is last git commit.
           PORT_ARG set the port number (8080 in this case).

   _Please note: A .dockerignore file and .gitignore file have been created and are placed in the repo.
 These files specify which files and directories in the project directory should not be copied over to the docker container._